-This study analysed wastewater and excreta management in the villages of Braffédon, Lahou-Kpanda, Groguida and Likpillassié on the Grand Lahou coast in southwest Côte d'Ivoire.
-The results show that wastewater in the villages studied consists of bathing (100%), laundry (83-98%), dishwashing (66.66-89%) and attiéké effluent (30-45%).
-These waters are either discharged into septic tanks (15-25%) or directly into the sandy soil of the yard (25-40%), backyard (80-95%) or lagoon (15-65%).
+This study analyzed wastewater and excreta management in the villages of Braffédon, Lahou-Kpanda, Groguida and Likpillassié on the Grand Lahou coast in southwest Côte d'Ivoire.
+The results showed that wastewater in the villages studied consisted of bathing (100%), laundry (83-98%), dishwashing (66.66-89%) and attiéké effluent (30-45%).
+These wastewaters are either discharged into septic tanks (15-25%) or directly into the sandy soil of the yard (25-40%), backyard (80-95%) or lagoon (15-65%).
 In terms of defecation facilities, modern latrines were recorded in 5%, 45%, 30% and 60% of households in the villages of Groguida, Lipkilliassé, Lahou-Kpanda and Braffedon respectively.
 10% of households in Braffédon use traditional latrines.
 30 to 89% of households in the villages defecate in the open, either in the bush in Braffedon or along the lagoon and sea (Groguida, Likpilliassé and Lahou-Kpanda).
-Households using latrines report adding chemicals to septic tanks to digest organic matter and reduce the volume of sludge when they are full, or emptying them either mechanically or manually.
-When pits are emptied manually, the sludge is dumped into a hole dug near the pit in the yard or along the roadside.
-The four villages surveyed have no rainwater drainage system.
+Households using latrines reported the addition of chemicals to septic tanks to digest organic matter and reduce the volume of sludge when they are full, or emptying them either mechanically or manually.
+When pits are emptied manually, the sludge was dumped into a hole dug near the pit in the yard or along the roadside.
+The four (4) villages surveyed had no rainwater drainage system.
 Flooding of homes is recorded during the rainy season.